You'll fall in love with these crispy air fryer tofu nuggets.

 But if you're unable to find super firm, you can also use extra firm tofu.
-However, you will need to properly press the tofu with a tofu press or wrapped in a clean kitchen towel with something heavy on top for at least 20 minutes to remove the excess water.
+However, you will need to properly press tofu with a tofu press, paper towels, or wrapped in a clean kitchen towel with something heavy on top for at least 20 minutes to remove the excess water.

 The absolute most important factor in getting crispy tofu is removing as much water as possible before using the tofu as I mentioned above.

 Second, using oil in the air fryer will also greatly help with the crispiness.
-I use the Misto olive oil sprayer, which uses air pressure instead of butane and the other concerning ingredients that are in non-stick sprays.
+I use the Misto olive oil sprayer, which uses air pressure instead of butane and the other concerning ingredients that are in non-stick cooking spray.